 Atrial fibrillation (AFib) is the most common type of arrhythmia (abnormal heartbeat).
 An estimated 2.7 million Americans are living with AFib.
-Those living with AFib are five times more likely to suffer a stroke.
+What causes atrial fibrillation can range from heart defects or abnormalities to unexplained causes, but those living with AFib are five times more likely to suffer a stroke.
 The goals of AFib treatment include regaining a normal heart rhythm and controlling the heart rate.

-Ablation is a common treatment option.
+Ablation is a common treatment option for atrial fibrillation.
 Traditionally, a catheter in the heart is used to identify the areas of the atria to target for ablation.
 Tampa General Hospital is the only hospital in the Tampa Bay area offering a new advanced MRI mapping technique that provides better diagnostic information to develop a personalized treatment plan of areas to target and improves the success rate of ablation.
-The new technology utilizes high quality segmentation on MRI images of the atrium to analyze atrial tissue.
+The new technology utilizes high-quality segmentation on MRI images of the atrium to analyze atrial tissue.
 The images provide a detailed 3D visual model of the patient’s heart structure.
 This technology is intended to provide a higher success rate and often shorter procedure time because of the improved MRI mapping.

 Tampa General Hospital offers the WATCHMAN™, the only FDA-approved heart implant proven to reduce stroke risk in people with atrial fibrillation not caused by a heart valve problem.
 The WATCHMAN™ is a minimally invasive, one-time procedure that can replace the need for long-term blood thinners.
 Learn more about the WATCHMAN™ Implant and how it effectively reduces the risk of stroke in AFib patients.